The naming and identification

 cultivar photos JJJfrom

-the University of Hawaii, around 15 cultivars in the archive, plus other
+the University of Hawaii, around 15 cultivars in the archive, plus

 pictures of the plant and flower